-- They should be as flat as possible, with parallel ends, to ensure stable placement on the stage. - Samples should be long enough (5 to 10 mm for most materials) for adequate resolution, keeping in mind that large samples may experience temperature gradients during high heating rates. - Thermoplastic samples can be heated and formed into suitable specimens and then cooled; however, this process may change important thermal history.
+- They should be as flat as possible, with parallel ends, to ensure stable placement on the stage. - They should be long enough (5 to 10 mm for most materials) for adequate resolution, although you should keep in mind that large samples may experience temperature gradients during high heating rates. - Thermoplastic samples can be heated and formed into suitable specimens and then cooled; however, this process may change important thermal history.